Southwest Grounds Planes, Blames Labor Dispute With The Union

 In 2017, Southwest sued the union for boycotting overtime shifts.
 The lawsuit stated that a concerted refusal to accept overtime work could result in "foregone or delayed maintenance, expanded use of third-party vendors, and potential delay or cancellation of flights."

-That suit was suspended amidst an early contract agreement with the union, but the proposed contract was later rejected by the AMFA, Bloomberg reports.
+That suit was suspended amid an early contract agreement with the union, but the proposed contract was later rejected by the AMFA, Bloomberg reports.

-Lynn Lunsford, a spokesperson for the Federal Aviation Administration, told NPR that oversight increases as a "standard practice" while air carriers work through labor issues.
+Lynn Lunsford, a spokesperson for the Federal Aviation Administration, told NPR that oversight can increase as a "standard practice" while air carriers work through labor issues.
 "That is why the FAA has heightened its oversight of Southwest during this time."

 The FAA began investigating Southwest in February 2018 for mistakes in calculating baggage weight and balance data.
 "The FAA will not close its investigation until it is satisfied that Southwest's corrective actions are consistent and sustained," Lunsford said.

 An evidently disgruntled Southwest customer took to Instagram over the weekend, as delays and cancellations were mounting.
-"This is ridiculous service and there will be no need for me to use this airline anymore," the person said.
-"At this point horse and buggy would be faster."
+"This is ridiculous service, and there will be no need for me to use this airline anymore," the person said.
+"At this point, horse and buggy would be faster."